 Teen seriously hurt, drug arrest made following crash in Guelph

-The intersection of Woolwich Street and Powell Street in Guelph.
-(Krista Sharpe/CTV Kitchener) (May 16, 2021)
+The intersection of Woolwich Street and Powell Street in Guelph, near where the crash happened, is seen on May 16, 2021.
+(Krista Sharpe/CTV Kitchener)

 KITCHENER -- Guelph police are asking the public if they witnessed or have dashcam footage of a crash that left a teenager with serious injuries.

 Emergency crews were called to the incident on Woolwich Street just after 8 p.m. on Saturday.

 Officials say two vehicles were driving northbound at a high rate of speed when a white Cadillac collided head-on with a Volkswagen driving southbound.

 The Cadillac crashed near the intersection of Powell Street before hitting two other parked vehicles, while another vehicle heading south swerved away from the collision and hit another parked vehicle.